- Go to the discussion notes for this course

 - There is no need for the group to meet or discuss things in advance.
 In fact, it is preferred that you don’t since this is not a cooredinated presentation but rather a somewhat spontaneous discussion based on your own reading of the materials.

-Analysis of primary source essay (5 pages, no longer)
+Analysis of primary source essay (5 pages double-spaced, no longer)

 - Analysis of the apocalyptic perspective or worldview via 1 Enoch 1-36, aka the Book of Watchers: Thoroughly read and study 1 Enoch 1-36 (link), one of the earliest examples of a Judean (Jewish) apocalyptic writing (ca. 200 BCE).
 Also read John Collin’s brief introduction to this part of 1 Enoch (link).
 Write an essay in which you explain key components of the apocalyptic worldview as evidenced in this document.

-- You will engage questions such as: What is the overall point or aim of the author in this writing?
-What is he trying to convey to you as reader?
+- You will engage questions such as: What is the overall point or aim of the author of 1 Enoch?
+What is this ancient author trying to convey to the reader?
 How does the author view the world, humanity, and otherworldly figures (including angels and God)?
 What importance does the author give to the revelation of knowledge and what sources of knowledge are there?
 How does the author explain the origins of evil and how does this impact humanity, including his audience?
 What importance does he give to the story of angels interacting with human women?

 - You will need to take an historical approach in this essay, avoiding your own moral or theological judgements.
-Rather than judging the writer or his views as good or bad, right or wrong, you will instead seek to understand and explain the author’s perspectives.
+Rather than judging the writer or his views as good or bad, right or wrong, brilliant or silly, you will instead seek to understand and explain the author’s perspectives within an ancient context.

 - This paper will demonstrate research and analysis of both primary and secondary sources.
 You will likely have at least 10 directly relevant scholarly (secondary) sources (articles, chapters, books) in your bibliography.
 These will be found in the library, but also in online journal databases through the library.
 You will also make extensive use of primary sources by — or contemporary with — the historical subjects or movement you are studying in your analysis.
 The paper will focus on explaining the movement or figures by using these primary sources with interpretive help from the secondary sources.